jxhos0/Google-Data-Analytics-Capstone-Project/README.md

 ## Introduction

 ### About the Company
 Cyclistic is a bike-share program that features more than 5,800 bicycles and 600 docking stations.
-Cyclistic sets itself apart by also oering reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities and riders who can’t use a standard two-wheeled bike.
+Cyclistic sets itself apart by also offering reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities and riders who can’t use a standard two-wheeled bike.
 The majority of riders opt for traditional bikes; about 8% of riders use the assistive options.
 Cyclistic users are more likely to ride for leisure, but about 30% use the bikes to commute to work each day.

 ### Scenario
-Lily Moreno, the director of marketing at Cyclistic believes the company’s future success depends on maximizing the number of annual memberships.
-Therefore, the team wants to understand how casual riders and annual members use Cyclistic bikes dierently.
+Lily Moreno, the director of marketing at Cyclistic believes the company’s future success depends on maximising the number of annual memberships.
+Therefore, the team wants to understand how casual riders and annual members use Cyclistic bikes differently.
 From these insights, a new marketing strategy will be designed to convert casual riders into annual members.
-But first, recommendations must be backed up with compelling data insights and professional data visualizations, so Cyclistic executives must approve them.
+But first, recommendations must be backed up with compelling data insights and professional data visualisations, so Cyclistic executives must approve them.

 ## Ask
 For this analysis, Moreno has set a clear goal.
 Design marketing strategies aimed at converting casual riders into annual members.